-Procedures for the administration of oral medication are included in the Keewatin-Patricia District School Board Administrative Procedure Manual.
+Procedures for the administration of oral medication are included in the Keewatin-Patricia District School Board Policy and Procedure 312: Administration of Medication to Students and Medical Procedures in Schools.

 Eligibility criteria are determined by the Specialized Health Support Service provider.
 A review of the child's needs and the services provided is done on an individual basis and continuation or discontinuation of services is determined during the review.